 We say ‘might’ because a patent is no guarantee of any tech actually being included in the final product.
-There’s plenty of scope for it to be tweaked between now and then.

 Both options shown in the patent are an over-ear design and the headphones could well feature active noise cancelling.
 The patent says that microphones can be “configured to facilitate filtering of background noise” while there’s mention of a possible control for ANC, too.

 Those microphones will also be used for taking phone calls when connected to a smartphone, it seems.

 There are mentions of various proximity sensors which would be used for things like controlling the volume.
 However, a knob is also mentioned as a possibility so it’s unclear which Sonos will decide on and could even use a combination.

 What’s fairly clear is that the Sonos headphones will support multiple digital voice assistants like Alexa and Google Assistant.
 Not too surprising considering many of the Sonos speaker range does already.